Storm (Marvel Comics)

 Storm is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer Len Wein and artist Dave Cockrum, the character first appeared in Giant-Size X-Men #1 (May 1975).
 Descended from a long line of African witch-priestesses, Storm is a member of a fictional subspecies of humans born with superhuman abilities known as mutants.
-She is able to control the weather and atmosphere and is considered to be one of the most powerful mutants on the planet, and one of the most powerful beings in the Marvel Universe.
+She is able to control the weather and atmosphere and is considered to be one of the most powerful mutants on the planet.

-Born Ororo Munroe to a tribal princess of Kenya and an African-American photojournalist father, Storm is raised in Harlem, New York City, United States and Cairo, Egypt.
-She was made an orphan after her parents were killed in the midst of an Arab–Israeli conflict.
-An incident at this time also traumatized Munroe, leaving her with claustrophobia that she would struggle with for life.
 Storm is a member of the X-Men, a group of mutant heroes fighting for peace and equal rights between mutants and humans.
+She was one of the most prominently featured X-Men characters in the 1980s, at which time it was the best-selling comic book in America.
+During this decade, she also acted as the acknowledged leader of the team.

-Under the tutelage of a master thief an adolescent Munroe became a skilled pickpocket, the means of which she meets through coincidence the powerful mutant Professor X. Professor X later convinces Munroe to join the X-Men and use her abilities for a greater cause and purpose.
-Possessing natural leadership skills and formidable powers of her own, Storm has led the X-Men at times and has been a member of teams such as the Avengers and the Fantastic Four as well.
-Storm is also part of one of the higher-profile romantic relationships in all of comics.
-Having married childhood sweetheart and fellow superhero Black Panther, the ruler of the fictional African nation of Wakanda, Munroe was made queen consort through marriage.
-The title was lost however when the two later divorced.
+Born Ororo Munroe to a tribal princess of Kenya and an African-American photojournalist father, Storm was raised in Harlem, New York City and Cairo, Egypt.
+She was made an orphan after her parents were killed when a plane crashed into their house.
+An incident at this time also traumatized Ororo, leaving her with claustrophobia that she would struggle with for decades.
+Under the tutelage of a master thief, an adolescent Ororo became a skilled pickpocket.
+By coincidence, she meets the powerful mutant Professor X. Professor X later convinces Ororo to join the X-Men and use her abilities for a greater cause and purpose.
+Possessing natural leadership skills and formidable powers of her own, Storm has been a member of teams such as the Avengers and the Fantastic Four, as well as the X-Men.
+Storm is also a part of a highly promoted romantic relationship with Black Panther.
+While she was married to him, she was also made queen consort of the fictional African nation of Wakanda.
+While she lost the title when the marriage was annulled, she has maintained her relationship with Black Panther in many subsequent stories.